kazymirT/rsschool-cv/cv.md

 ## About Me

-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
-I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.
+I am a highly motivated and detail-oriented individual with a passion for achieving success.
+With excellent communication and interpersonal skills, I am able to work effectively both independently and as part of a team.
+As a quick learner and problem solver, I am always eager to take on new challenges and develop my skillset.
+Overall, I am committed to delivering high-quality work and contributing to the success of any project or organization I am a part of.

 ## Skills